 Looking to Uplevel your voice?
 Click HERE to chat with Elise about booking your vocal coaching sessions.

 Voice and confidence coaching for singers, truth speakers and entrepreneurs.

 I live and work on the sacred land of Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq People, and I acknowledge them as the past, present, and future caretakers of this land.
-Being a steward of culture in the arts industry, I am committed to uphold the values of collaboration and inclusivity in all that I offer in this work.
+Being a steward of culture in the entrepreneurial world, I am committed to uphold the values of collaboration and inclusivity in all that I offer in this work.
 ALL voices welcome in my virtual and in person studio.